PedroACFerreira/pedroacferreira.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hey there!
-I recently finished my PhD in Neuroscience under Prof. João Peça at University of Coimbra and am now in search for new opportunities outside strict academia.
+I recently finished my PhD in Neuroscience under the supervision of Prof. João Peça at University of Coimbra and am now in search for new opportunities outside strict academia.
 I am incredibdly passionate about science and how it can drive positive change.
 Detail-oriented and capable of managing mutidisciplinary teams.
 Extemely fast learner and proactive.
 Experienced in multi-language programming as well as data analysis and visualization in the